seanmdalton/pulsestage/docs/deployment/github-actions-setup.md

 ## Troubleshooting

+### Error: 403 Forbidden (Cloudflare Challenge)

+**Cause**: Cloudflare's bot protection is blocking GitHub Actions requests.

+**Symptoms**:
+- HTTP Status 403
+- Response contains HTML with "Just a moment..." or Cloudflare challenge page

+**Solution**: The workflow now includes a `User-Agent` header to bypass bot detection.
+If this still fails:
+1. Check if your Render service has additional Cloudflare security rules
+2. Consider whitelisting GitHub Actions IP ranges in Cloudflare
+3. Or use Render's direct `.onrender.com` URL instead of custom domain

 ### Error: "Invalid or missing admin key"

 **Cause**: The key doesn't match what's in Render's `ADMIN_KEY` environment variable.